bsilverthorn/maccarone/README.md

 Maccarone prompts GPT-4 to write code.
 It will make OpenAI API calls using your key and you **will be charged** by OpenAI.

-API calls are made every time Maccarone preprocesses a source file for the first time: when you use `enable()` and run your program, or you run `maccarone` explicitly, after changing a module that contains `#<<maccarone snippets>>`.
+API calls are made every time Maccarone preprocesses a new version of a source file.

-The number of tokens consumed is proportional to the size of your completed source code.
-You cannot predict that number in advance.
+The number of tokens consumed is proportional to the size of your completed code.
+You cannot accurately predict that number in advance.
 A small source module might cost $0.01–0.10 to preprocess.

 ### What prevents my program from behaving differently after each preprocessing run?